 They are eager to help those hurt by the War on Drugs, such as Social Equity and minority and women-owned businesses, succeed.

 “We see this as a growth industry to promote equitable entrepreneurship,” she explained.

 However, Jones acknowledged they are moving slowly due to the nature of government bureaucracy and red tape.

 “We do have to go to our board to get permission.
 We expect to do that in December.
-We have to build out the applications.
 “Sometime next year, we expect to be able to offer those assistance programs,” she said.

 “There’s been extensions by the CRC (NJ Cannabis Regulatory Commission).
 We are moving as fast as possible.
-We are still a state agency and can’t just, you know, give out the money.
-We have to go through all of our checks,” Jones said about the delay.
+We are still a state agency and can’t just, you know, give out the money,” Jones said about the delay.

 Many New Jersey cannabis conditional license winners will likely fail to convert due to a lack of money and local approval.
 Most cannabis policy and industry experts expect less than 50 percent to survive long enough to open their doors.